Jump to:Page Content

 This week-long session encourages students to think broadly about the diverse components that constitute the ever changing global context in which we live.
 Themes such as international trade, environmental issues, human rights, international security and information technology may be discussed.
 In both lectures and small group discussions, students will work on these issues and report back to the class on their findings.

 The origins and functions of US political institutions will be discussed, as well as the larger issues of governance and politics.
-The four lectures will examine constitutional history, the branches of government, and the behavior of citizens and political groups.
+The lectures will examine constitutional history, the branches of government, and the behavior of citizens and political groups.

 Studio lab is a time for students to work on their problem sets from both quantitative methods and economics under the instruction of the economics, quantitative and computer faculty.

 Upon acceptance into the MC/MPA Program, candidates will receive information about the Mid-Career Summer Program.
-Please complete the on-line registration form on the New Admit site within two weeks of the receipt of your admissions packet.
+Please complete the on-line registration form on the New Admit site within two weeks of the receipt of your admissions decision.

 For information about tuition and related costs, please visit Student Financial Services.